Carpetfizz/Jimgur/README.md

    `r.login('username','password')`

-2. Register your application with [imgur API](https://api.imgur.com/)
+3. Register your application with [imgur API](https://api.imgur.com/)

-3. Get your Client ID from imgur
+4. Get your Client ID from imgur

-4. Edit this line with your Client ID:
+5. Edit this line with your Client ID:

    `request.add_header("Authorization","Client-ID "+"YOUR_CLIENT_ID")`

+6. Edit this line with the subreddits you want to watch:

+   `subreddit = r.get_subreddit('gaming+pics+aww+fitness+movies+hiphopimages')`

-5. Open your command line and run `python jimgur.py`
+7. Open your command line and run `python jimgur.py`